hayeah/sike-react-course/create-project/index.md

 We are going to setup a frontend project from scratch.
-Usually it's simpler to use a boilerplate, but if you are new to frontend, it's good to go through the process of setting up a project, so you know what the useful tools are.
+It's tedious to setup a project.
+But if you are new to frontend development, it's a good way to learn the basics before you start using a more complicated build tool.

 There are too many different project build tools out there.
 Even worse, a new build tool becomes popular every other week!
 It's impossible to keep up.

 All these build tools, though, share same basic ideas.
-We'll show you these basic ideas, so no matter what build tool you have to use (Grunt, Gulp, Webpack), you'd can learn to use them quickly.
+We'll show you these basic ideas, so that no matter what build tool you eventually use (Grunt, Gulp, Webpack), you'd be able learn them quickly.

-We'll learn to:
+For this project, we will:

 + Use NPM to install open-source packages.
 + Break CSS files into modules.
 + Use BrowserSync for live-editing.
 + Use Makefile to run project tasks.

+Although NPM is the package management tool for NodeJS, it's also great for frontend development.
 Later, we'll learn how to organize JavaScript:

 + Instead of one big JS file, write smaller CommonJS modules.
-+ Use `browserify` to bundle JavaScript modules.
++ Use `browserify` to package JavaScript modules for the browser.
 + Use Babel to convert ES6 to ES5, so you can run your JS everywhere.

-Although NPM is the package management tool for NodeJS, it's also great for frontend development.

 Before you start, make sure that your NodeJS version is recent enough.